 Full Terms and Conditions for this tour along with the deposit schedule can be found here.

-- Journey over the Border Bridge on out the outward journey and the Settle & Carlisle Railway on the return
+- Cross over the Border Bridge on the outward journey.

-- Depart from Kings Cross on day one (Thursday 24th June) and return to London Euston on day four (Sunday 27th June).
+- Depart from London on day one (Thursday 24th June) and return on day four (Sunday 27th June).

 - 3 nights in Edinburgh